Bundling Home and Auto Insurance: Average Savings & Best Companies

 Is bundling home and auto insurance always worth it?

 Not always.
-While most consumers save 15–25% on combined premiums, the bundled price from one carrier can sometimes exceed the total cost of buying each policy from a specialist.
-The key is to compare total annual cost — not just the advertised discount — before making a decision.
+While most consumers save 10% to 25% on combined premiums, the bundled price from one carrier can sometimes exceed the total cost of buying each policy from a specialist.
+The key is to compare total annual cost, not just the advertised discount, before making a decision.
 Always request separate and bundled quotes simultaneously for a true apples-to-apples comparison.

-How much do you actually save bundling home and auto insurance?
+How much do you actually save bundling home and auto insurance in 2026?

-Most consumers can realistically expect to save somewhere between 15% and 25% on their combined premiums.
-In dollar terms, this often translates to several hundred dollars per year, with some carriers like State Farm advertising savings of up to $1,429 annually.
-However, actual savings vary significantly based on your state, risk profile, home value, and driving record.
+Most consumers realistically save between 10% and 25% on their combined premiums, with the national average sitting around 15%.
+In dollar terms, this often translates to several hundred dollars per year, with State Farm advertising savings of up to $1,429 annually and Liberty Mutual averaging over $950.
+Actual savings vary significantly based on your state, risk profile, home value, and driving record.

 Which insurance company offers the best bundle discount?